MoleMan1024/audiowagon_beta/docs/index.markdown

 ### How to contribute?

-OPEN BETA:

-I am looking for **beta testers** that want to try out this app and report any issues they find.
+#### Open beta

 If you provide me with the **e-mail address that you use in your car for your Google account** I can invite you to the beta version.
 If you are interested, please contact me.

+**⚠️ PLEASE NOTE ⚠️**: recently (2021-09-11) I have been getting more and more reports of people who cannot see the app after being invited to the beta test.
+This issue also affects me now: when searching in PlayStore in the car, I can no longer find my app.
+I have no clue why this is happening, I have contacted Google about it.

+#### Native speakers

-I am also currently looking for **volunteer native speakers to translate** the GUI texts in the app to all languages (except German, English, Dutch, Swedish, Norwegian).
+I am currently looking for **volunteer native speakers to translate** the GUI texts in the app to all languages (except German, English, Dutch, Swedish, Norwegian).
 You can get the [English strings to translate here](https://github.com/MoleMan1024/audiowagon_beta/blob/main/strings.xml).